SergioTenza/Simple-Software-Protection-Suite/README.md

 Just this! returns **TRUE** or **FALSE**.

 There are plenty of paid protection suites a lot more robust and strong.
-As an free software and fully Opensource defender I made the class available to anyone that needs this little tool.
+As an free software and fully Opensource beleiver I made the library available to anyone that needs this little tool.